kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-c-factory/get-instance.md

 Get an instance of type `T` function argument `A`.

-Whether its a new instance or not entirely depends on implementation.
+Whether it's a new instance or not entirely depends on implementation.

 ### Parameters